mindspore-ai/models/official/cv/YOLOv4/README.md

 ### Convert

-If you want to infer the network on Ascend 310, you should convert the model to MINDIR:
+If you want to infer the network, you should convert the model to MINDIR:

 ```python
 python export.py --ckpt_file [CKPT_PATH] --file_name [FILE_NAME] --file_format [FILE_FORMAT] --keep_detect [Bool]